-Have you ever seen a product with a label that says, “This product contains a chemical known to the State of California to cause birth defects or other reproductive harm?”
+Have you ever seen a product with a label that says, “Consuming this product can expose you to chemicals including lead, which is known to the State of California to cause reproductive harm?”
 Sounds ominous.
 Yet this warning has become ubiquitous in many markets, and the world of supplements is not immune.

 You may have even seen this warning on some of our products here at Seeking Health.
 Instead of downplaying why some of our products have these labels, we wanted to delve into the history of Prop 65 as well as explain why these warnings exist.